 Jesus professed His divinity to His disciples, “Philip said, ‘Lord, show us the Father and that will be enough for us.’
 Jesus answered: ‘Don’t you know me, Philip, even after I have been among you such a long time?
 Anyone who has seen me has seen the Father…Believe me when I say that I am in the Father and the Father is in me; or at least believe on the evidence of the miracles themselves.
 On that day you will realize that I am in my Father, and you are in me, and I am in you'” (John 14:7-11, 20).

 And He again confirmed the same truth: “Simon Peter answered and said, “You are the Christ, the Son of the living God.”
 Jesus answered and said to him, “Blessed are you, Simon Bar-Jonah, for flesh and blood has not revealed this to you, but My Father who is in heaven” (Matthew 16:16-17).

-Further, the angel in Revelation instructed John not to worship him (Revelation 19:10) because worship is due to God alone.
-Yet, several times in Scripture we read that Jesus received worship (Matthew 2:11; 14:33; 28:9, 17; Luke 24:52; John 9:38).
-Jesus never rebuked people for worshiping Him.
-If Jesus was not God, He would have told people to not worship Him, just as the angel in Revelation instructed John.
-Also, Thomas the disciple declared concerning Jesus, “My Lord and my God” (John 20:28).
-And Jesus did not correct him.
+In addition, Jesus accepted worship (Matthew 2:11; 14:33; 28:9, 17; Luke 24:52; John 9:38).
+He never rebuked people for worshiping Him.
+If Jesus were not God, He would have told people to not worship Him, just as the angel told John not to worship him (Revelation 19:10).